ruby/www.ruby-lang.org/en/installation/index.md

 ## Package Management Systems
 {: #package-management-systems}

-If you cannot compile your own Ruby, and you do not want to use a third party tool, you can use your system's package manager to install Ruby.
+If you cannot compile your own Ruby, and you do not want to use a third-party tool, you can use your system's package manager to install Ruby.

 Certain members in the Ruby community feel very strongly that you should never use a package manager to install Ruby and that you should use tools instead.
-While the full list of pros and cons are outside of the scope of this page, the most basic reason is that most package managers have older versions of Ruby in their official repositories.
+While the full list of pros and cons is outside of the scope of this page, the most basic reason is that most package managers have older versions of Ruby in their official repositories.
 If you would like to use the newest Ruby, make sure you use the correct package name,